-Plants are usually classified under Kingdom Plantae (Plant Kingdom) and it is usually based on what kind of body structure they have or whether specialized tissues for transport is present or absent and finally whether the plant has the ability to bear seeds.
+Plants are usually classified under Kingdom Plantae (Plant Kingdom) and it is usually based on what kind of body structure they have or whether specialised tissues for transport is present or absent and finally, whether the plant has the ability to bear seeds.
 Plants are divided into Thallophytes, Bryophyte, Pteridophyta, Gymnosperms and Angiosperms accordingly.

 Diversity in Animals

-Animals Kingdom are classified under Animalia and it consists of different phyla.
+Animals Kingdom is classified under Animalia, and it consists of different phyla.
 The classification of animals is usually based on the characteristics of the organism like whether it is multicellular, eukaryotic, has a cell wall or heterotrophic.
-However, each phylum has organisms that have common characteristics but it usually shifts from the simplest to the most complex.
+However, each phylum has organisms that have common characteristics, but it usually shifts from the simplest to the most complex.
 The various classifications are Porifera or sponges, Coelenterata, Ctenophores, Platyhelminthes, Nematode, Mollusca, Annelida, Arthropoda, Echinodermata, Hemichordata, Chordata.

 Nomenclature is the process of naming organisms with a distinctive scientific name.
 Nomenclature helps in providing a uniform way of identifying the vast diversity of life present in the world.

 Question 1: What is Taxonomy and name the father of taxonomy.